-Similar to other Pandanus, it develops a slender semi-woody stem topped with a crown of long sword-shaped leaves and may reach up to 8 m ( 26 ft) tall if left unmanaged.
-In the home garden, it is kept to between 0.5 and 1.5 m (1.6 and 5 ft) tall through the repeated harvesting of the leaves.
+Much like other Pandanus, it develops a slender, semi-woody stem topped with a crown of long sword-shaped leaves and may reach heights of up to 8 m ( 26 ft) if left unmanaged.
+In the home garden, plants are kept at between 0.5 and 1.5 m (1.6 and 5 ft) by repeatedly harvesting the leaves.

 The stem is light brown and marked by leaf scars but is hardly visible in young plants, having not yet developed.
 It is spirally wrapped by the leaves, which are dark green, sword-shaped and up to 1 m (3 ft) long.
 As the plant ages, the stem grows taller and upright, lifting the leaves above the ground.
 At the same time, aerial roots arise along the length and those near the base grow stilt-like, anchoring the plant in the soil.